 There are certain health risks associated with green apples, especially for guinea pigs.
 The following are some of these risks that you need to know:

-Green apples tend to have a lot of sugar in them.
+- Green apples tend to have a lot of sugar in them.
 This may affect the health of your guinea pigs and even lead to some health complications in their body.
-Sometimes you may also notice when your pet has overeaten on a sugar-heavy food, they will get symptoms like throwing up or diarrhea.
-If you see such symptoms, you need to stop the feeding process and offer your guinea pigs plenty of water.
+They will get symptoms like throwing up or diarrhea.

-If your guinea pig consumes too many apples, it can get stomach pains.
-This’s because of sugar and acidity in the green apples.
-For this reason, you need to limit the number of apples that you give your guinea pigs.
+- If your guinea pig consumes too many apples, it can get stomach pains.
+This is because of the sugar and acidity in the green apples.

 Serving Size and Frequency of Green Apples for Guinea Pigs